JunhuiShen/Fair-PCA-via-EigOpt/README.md

-The work proposes a novel fair PCA algorithm using convex optimization.
+The work proposes a novel fair PCA algorithm using eigenvalue optimization.

 Here are the data sets we consider: <br>